AdobeDocs/commerce-learn.en/help/site-management/create-configurable-product.md

 ## Create the first simple product using cURL

-### Environment ids and product details to adjust:
+### Adjust environment IDs and product details

-- Change `"attribute_set_id": 10,` and replace 10 with the attribute set id is in your environment.
+- Change `"attribute_set_id": 10,` and replace 10 with the attribute set ID in your environment.
-- Change `"value": "13"` and replace 13 with the value that is in your environment.
+- Change `"value": "13"` and replace 13 with the value in your environment.

 ```bash
 curl --location '{{your.url.here}}/rest/default/V1/products' \